 Speaking directly to City Council this past fall, and sharing those remarks with the School Board, led to a very productive meeting with city officials that resulted in crosswalk flags at Eskridge and Forest Hill, and Eskridge and Henderson.
 The bicycle and pedestrian safety group also helped with the speed trailer reminding residents to slow down.
 More work is needed to address excessive speeds along Cain Road.
 Also, the city has been asked to look at moving the crosswalk at Wedgewood and Cain to the north side as part of the planned roundabout at Cain, North, and Log Cabin.
 The current crosswalk location provides poor visibility and vulnerability for pedestrians trying to cross Cain from cars turning right onto Wedgewood.

-Membership in CRANA NextDoor and CRANA Membership……………….Cary Retlin
+Membership in CRANA Nextdoor and CRANA Membership……………….Cary Retlin

-CRANA NextDoor Membership has grown significantly recently and is now up to 450 neigbors (out of 800 households).
-Cary noted that 2 neighbors have been very active in recruiting more neighbors to join by using the ‘send a postcard’ feature on NextDoor.
+CRANA Nextdoor Membership has grown significantly recently and is now up to 450 neighbors (out of 835 households).
+Cary noted that 2 neighbors have been very active in recruiting more neighbors to join by using the ‘send a postcard’ feature on Nextdoor.

 Soup Swap/Adjournment: